eli-b/cbs-f-cardinal/README.md

 3. Add bypassing -- done with BP1.
 Do we need BP2 in https://docs.wixstatic.com/ugd/749b4b_6c85984d14ff4379b3a4400aab955b7b.pdf?

 4. Add random restart -- done with the random permutation of the orders of agents that plan paths at the root node.

+5. Add the improved version of rectangle reasoning